postmanlabs/postman-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-custom_proxies.md

 ### Using system proxy

 This is enabled by default.
 Any request made through Postman will go through the system proxy.
-If there is no system proxy defined then postman will just use DIRECT connection.
+If there is no system proxy defined then the request will be made directly.

 You can turn on/off this setting using the toggle switch.
 When turned off, all the requests are made directly.